justinnhli/website/src/posts/the-beauty-myth.md

 The last point: just because women don't judge as openly doesn't mean they can't.
-Females can just as easily recognize a good looking male, and will similarly feel desire them.
+Females can just as easily recognize a good looking male, and will similarly desire them.
 This I think is the most important point, one I have not even considered before: that other people may love you, be aroused by you, and desire you just as you desire them.
 To be honest, this is a really powerful message, although not new.
 Everyone